scottshufe/PPNE/README.md

 # PPNE
-PPNE is a privacy-preserving network embedding publishing framework which protects private links in the network and retains data utility of embeddings for downstream tasks as much as possibile.
+PPNE is a privacy-preserving network embedding publishing framework which protects private links on the network and retains data utility of embeddings for downstream tasks as much as possibile by iteratively manipulating the network structure.

 ## Software Environment